Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 const showList = () => {};
 ```

-In there we start with clearing whatever is in the list already.
+In there, we start with clearing whatever is on the list already.

 ```js
 const showList = () => {